Plan Your Educational Program

 - For second or subsequent degrees, there must be at least 16 credit hours difference in requirements between the first and second degrees.

-- The State of Tennessee requires graduates to take a general education exit exam (ETS Proficiency Profile).
+- The State of Tennessee requires students receiving an associate degree to take the general education exit exam (ETS Proficiency Profile).
 Students graduating with an AS or AAS in Business are required to take the Business Exit Examination.
 Notification regarding test dates will be provided.
 Students may also be required to take other tests by the institution.

 - Students graduating in the fall and summer semesters will attend the commencement exercises in December, unless special permission is granted by the department of Student Records.
 Students graduating at the end of the spring semester will attend the commencement exercises in May.

 - Graduation honors are calculated at the end of the previous semester to be included in the graduation program, the graduation ceremony, and all news releases concerning graduation.